Obsolete parts pricing

 - Keep fitment claims reviewable until the source is known.

-A supplier list price, dealer quote, or active listing can help, but it should not be labeled as a sold-market comp.
+A supplier list price, dealer quote, or active listing can help, but it should not be labeled as sold-market proof.

 - Label active listings as active asking-price evidence.

-- Label vendor or catalog references separately from eBay comps.
+- Label vendor or catalog references separately from active asking-price signals.

 - Prefer a range and confidence level over a single unexplained price.